 Selection and evaluation of Editors

 - Editor-in-Chief.
 The Editor-in-Chief (EIC) of a journal is selected by the ESA Governing Board based on a recommendation from that journal’s editorial board.
-The EIC’s term is five years with an option for renewal.
+The EIC’s term is four years with an option for renewal.
 The EIC’s annual evaluation is based on input from the journal’s editorial board, subject editors, and the ESA Director of Publications.
 The Governing Board can remove an EIC when there are job performance issues that cannot be resolved.

 - Subject Editors.
 Subject Editors are recommended by the EIC and approved by the journal’s Editorial Board.
 They are selected based on their areas of expertise in the various subject areas that the journal covers.
 A Subject Editor’s term is four years with an option for renewal, although the editor may resign at any time if necessary.
 The EIC evaluates Subject Editors on an ongoing basis and may remove an editor if there are job performance issues that cannot be resolved.

 General duties and responsibilities

 Editors should be accountable for everything published in their journals.
 This means that the editors should:

 - Strive to meet the needs of readers and authors.

 - Have processes in place to assure the quality of published material.

 - Champion freedom of expression.